 Guest blogger: Bex @ Futures

-Slash and Burn is published by Quercus and is now available in paperback and ebook formats.
+The Humorist is published by Simon & Schuster and is currently available in hardback and ebook formats.
 Thanks go to the publisher for providing a copy for review and to Bex for reading and reviewing for me!

 Subscribe via Email

 I hadn't heard of The Conductors before, it sounds fantastic. #delreyshowcase is talking about the sequel now.Follow

 Three words to describe The Last Graduate from Naomi... "don't hate me" 😱Follow